dpeerlab/SCLC_atlas-HTAN/README.md

 Pre-print is available at https://www.biorxiv.org/content/10.1101/2020.12.01.406363v3

-In press at Cell Cancer.
+In press at Cancer Cell.